borkdude/buzz/README.md

 Evaluate a `defui` or a `defpart` again and the open page updates.
 Browser state survives the update, and also a reconnect after a restart.

-## Limits

-A patch carries every value of a component, not a difference.
-One changed row in a table of 5000 costs 191 KB and 318 ms. Keep a slot small.

-A component cannot render another component.
-Use a part, or a second mount.